 - Obtain a copy of ‘Family Courts Without a Lawyer’ (Bath Publishing).
 If you are only going to buy one book, buy this one.
 It is highly recommended.

 Where can I obtain practical help?

 You could manage to represent yourself entirely without assistance but with help you could probably do a better job.

-At any hearing, an LIP is entitled to receive assistance from a friend: a person termed a ‘McKenzie friend’.
+At any hearing, an LIP is entitled to receive assistance oura friend: a person termed a ‘McKenzie friend’.
 The nature of that help is strictly limited by the court.
 See the McKenzie friends factsheet.
 Within FNF there are a limited number of volunteers who, for no fee, will accompany you to court and act as McKenzie friends.
-Increasingly, there are a number of people both within and outside of FNF who will do so, but who require payment.
+Increasingly, there are a number of people who will do so, but who require payment.
 Be sure to establish whether you will be expected to pay or not.

 There are also volunteers, often connected to FNF branches, who will help LIPs answer correspondence, complete applications and prepare statements for court.
 Though this help is often referred to as McKenzie friend work it is probably more accurate to call it ‘litigation support’.
-It can be very time-consuming and therefore it is understandable that few people, having their own work commitments and parenting their own children, can afford to give this amount of time to others for free.
+It can be very time-consuming and therefore it is understandable that few people, having their own work commitments and parenting their own children, can afford to give this amount of time.